laurawpaaby/PredictingAbsence_DataScience2024/README.md

-# Predicting Absenteeism at a Danish Super Hospital 🏥 ♥️ 🤖
+# Predicting Absenteeism at Regionshospital Gødstrup 🏥 ♥️ 🤖
 ### A exam paper in the course Data Science, Predicting, Forecasting at Cognitive Science, Aarhus University by Klara Fomsgaard and Laura Paaby

 ## Data availability